Sudan general says military leaders clinging to power - NewsBreak

 Sudan general says military leaders clinging to power

-A powerful paramilitary commander Tuesday slammed Sudan's ruling generals, saying they oppose stepping down to allow for a democratic transition under a civilian administration.
+A powerful paramilitary commander slammed Sudan's ruling generals Tuesday, saying they oppose stepping down to allow for a democratic transition under a civilian administration.

-“We are against those who stand against (handing over power to a civilian government),” he told RSF troops at a military base in the capital of Khartoum.
-“We are against anyone who wants to be a dictator.”
+“We are against anyone who wants to be a dictator," he told RSF troops at a military base in the capital of Khartoum.

 Sudan was plunged into chaos after a military coup removed a Western-backed government in October 2021, stalling its short-lived transition to democracy after nearly three decades of autocratic rule under President Omar al-Bashir.
 The coup came more than two years after a popular uprising forced the removal of al-Bashir and his Islamist government in April 2019.